Timeline: And Then They Were Gone

 November 9, 1978: 600 Jonestown residents sign a “resolution of community” that they do not wish to see Congressman Ryan, Journalists or any of the Concerned Relatives (Moore, 90).
 Note: Larry Layton’s signature on this petition would prove to be the evidence the government needed in his second trial to convict him of conspiracy to kill a congressman.

 November 12, 1978: The first basketball game between the Jonestown team and the Guyanese National Team takes place.
 Jonestown loses by 30 points.
-Members of the team are Stephan Jones, Tim Jones, Jim Jones Junior, Johnny Cobb, Calvin Douglas Williams, Mark Cordell, Walter Williams, Carl Barnett, Burrell Wilson, Cleveland Newell, Herbert Newell, Preston Wade, Lee Ingram (coach), and Mike Touchette (trainer) (Sports Illustrated, Dec 24, 2007).
+Members of the team are Stephan Jones, Tim Jones, Jim Jones Junior, Johnny Cobb, Calvin Douglas Williams, Mark Cordell, Walter Williams, Karl Barnett, Burrell Wilson, Cleveland Newell, Herbert Newell, Preston Wade, Lee Ingram (coach), and Mike Touchette (trainer) (Sports Illustrated, Dec 24, 2007).

 November 13, 1978: Ryan meets with Deborah Layton and other Concerned Relatives and State Department officials to “review charges of mistreatment of Jonestown residents.”
 The next day the delegation leaves for Guyana (Moore, 90).